4nd2in/edu/pages/LPI Essentials.md

 		- Cloud services can easily be scaled up and down based on usage.
 		- Backup and recovery can be handled by the cloud provider.
 This makes it a lot easier for the user to recover from
 	- #### 6.
 Considering cost and performance, which distributions are mostly suitable for a business that aims to reduce licensing costs, while keeping performance at its highest?
 Explain why.
 		- To reduce licensing costs, choosing an open license is most suitable as it does not cost anything to use the product.
 To keep up with performance the distribution should provide frequent updates and should be easy to use.
-Considering this points I suggest Ubuntu, Fedora and OpenSUSE.
+Considering this points I suggest Ubuntu, CentOS and OpenSUSE.
+The Advantage o
 	- #### 7.
 What are the major advantages of the Raspberry Pi and which functions can they take in business?
 		- In comparison with normal computers, a Raspberry Pi has very low costs.
 Its performance is good enough so that it can be used for simple desktop tasks.
 Because the Raspberry Pi is able to use GPIO businesses can use a Raspberry Pi to use it to test hardware or produce simple prototypes for embedded systems.
 	- #### 8.
 What range of distributions does Amazon Cloud Services and Google Cloud offer?
 Name at least three common ones and two different ones